Dashlane Password Manager Review 2023

 Pricing

-The Essentials package sheds all of these limits, however, you won't get the VPN or encrypted data storage, and you'll be limited to two devices.
 To access everything that Dashlane has to offer, you'll need a Premium subscription.
 In the event that you want multiple Premium accounts, you can book a Family subscription.

-Corporate rates (Team and Business) are also available.
+Professional plans (Starter and Business) are also available.
 The Business package includes SAML-based single sign-on and a free family subscription for each individual license.

 Below, we've provided a summary of Dashlane's current prices:

-Contract Period (Months) 0 12 12
+Contract Period (Months) 0 1 - 12 12

 Limits

-Number of Users 1 1 1
+Number of Users 1 1 unlimited

-Number of Passwords unlimited unlimited unlimited
+Number of Passwords 25 unlimited unlimited

 Number of Devices 1 unlimited unlimited